raiet13/imdbfilmdistribution-cli-app/notes.md

   -> If "list" after "More" -- will list the current range of celebs X- List Celebs using format of : "{#}. {Name}"

-- Scraper scrapes website of individual Celeb and creates Film objects + updates Celeb Films Array
-- Film Object = Name + Year + Role (if possible, kind of weird formatting there)
+X- Scraper scrapes website of individual Celeb and creates Film objects + updates Celeb Films Array X- Film Object = Name + Year + Role (if possible, kind of weird formatting there)

 - More Details format of :
   "{#}. {Name}" <- Celeb Object